 The IEEE 802.15.4s amendment is to define spectrum resource measurement and transmit power control for better use of spectrum resources.

-Therefore the spectral interference caused by the IEEE 802.15.4s amendment to other systems will be better than that of the existing IEEE Std 802.15.4-2015.
+The amount of interference should be reduced but is dependent upon implementation.

 Interference from other systems

-The IEEE 802.15.4s amendment is specify spectrum resource measurement functions for the better use of spectrum resources.
-No change existing function defined by IEEE Std 802.15.4-2015.
+The IEEE 802.15.4s amendment specifies spectrum resource measurement functions for the better use of spectrum resources.
+Any change in interference from other systems would be dependent upon implementation.